 This is the weirdest love letter I can write.
 It’s to my … travel steamer.
-We’ve been in a committed relationship for four years and it’s time the world knows.
-Here are 10 reasons I take it everywhere … how I’ve weaponised it against microscopic demons … and why you can expect to find me steaming away in an airport bathroom.
+We’ve been in a committed relationship for six years and it’s time the world knows.
+Here are 10 reasons I take it everywhere … how I’ve weaponised it against microscopic demons … and why you’ll find me steaming away in an airport bathroom.

 1. It’s dual voltage